degdigital/UIEcosystem/README.md

     ```

 ### CSS
+**PostCSS**
+* DEG utilizes [PostCSS](http://postcss.org/) to process CSS files and aims to write modern and future-proof CSS based on W3C specifications while avoiding the proprietary syntax of preproccesors whenever possible.
+* Skeletor comes preconfigured with our preferred out-of-the-box PostCSS plugins, but developers are encouraged to add new plugins as the need arises on a per-project basis, while keeping the overall goals of future-proof CSS in mind.

 **Organization**
 * CSS should be organized into partials and follow DEG's modified Atomic CSS structure of Basics, Components, Templates, & Utilities.
 These partials will be processed using PostCSS and the available configuration options in Skeletor.